 KiwiCo is another successful toy subscription service, but it works a bit differently than toy rental companies.
 It offers eight different types of subscription boxes for ages birth to adult.
 Instead of action figures, KiwiCo’s boxes contain hands-on projects like crafts, STEM activities, and science experiments.

-Searches for “KiwiCo” over a 5-year span.
+Searches for “KiwiCo” over 5 years.

-KiwiCo launched ten years ago and, in 2018, it reported selling $100 millionworth of subscription boxes.
+KiwiCo launched ten years ago and, in 2018, it reported selling $100 million worth of subscription boxes.

 5. Addicted To Unboxing